 Equatorial Guinea is a tiny state in West Africa.
-It consists of many islands and a main land territory in the continent.
-Equatorial Guinea is one of the major oil producing countries in West Africa hence, it has a stable economy.
+It consists of many islands and a mainland territory on the continent.
+Equatorial Guinea is one of the major oil-producing countries in West Africa hence, it has a stable economy.
 However, the strength of its economy is deteriorated by the frequent corruption activities that take place within the country.
 Since the Spanish colonized it, Equatorial Guinea is a Spanish-speaking nation, alongside other languages like French, Portuguese, and English that are spoken by a smaller percentage of its population.
 The climate in the country can be said to be tropical because it experiences only two seasons; the rainy and the dry seasons.
-Equatorial Guinea is an ethnic-diverse country that altogether creates a richly cultural country.
+Equatorial Guinea is an ethnic-diverse country that all together creates a richly cultural country.

 The Pico Malabo Volcano is near Bioko Island, and it is useful for hiking and mountain climbing.
 Pico Basile is a perfect high location to have a general wide view of Bioko Island and Mount Cameroon.
 Explore Equatorial Guinea’s wildlife at the Cascades of Moca where you can get to see various species of monkeys living in the region.
 Get to meet other local wildlife species like the leopard, birds, and elephants in Monte Alen National Park.